aff3ct/streampu/docs/pipeline_ctrl_flow.md

 This is simple and efficient.

 !!! info
-    This is the current implementation in `AFF3CT-core`.
+    This is the current implementation in `StreamPU`.

 ### Finding Invalid Switchers